davidrosenberg/mlcourse/README.md

 <!-- - New figures illustrating regularization paths in space of all functions.-->
 - Added lecture on [Black Box ML](https://davidrosenberg.github.io/mlcourse/Archive/2017Fall/Lectures/01.black-box-ML.pdf).
 - Treatment of [the representer theorem](https://davidrosenberg.github.io/mlcourse/Lectures/04c.representer-theorem.pdf) is now well before any mention of kernels, and is described as an interesting consequence of basic linear algebra:  "Look how the solution always lies in the subspace spanned by the data.
 That's interesting (and obvious with enough practice).
 We can now constrain our optimization problem to this subspace..."
-- The [kernel methods](https://davidrosenberg.github.io/mlcourse/Lectures/05a.kernel-methods.pdf) lecture was rewritten to signifcantly reduce references to the feature map.
+- The [kernel methods](https://davidrosenberg.github.io/mlcourse/Lectures/05a.kernel-methods.pdf) lecture was rewritten to significantly reduce references to the feature map.
 When we're just talking about kernelization, it seems like unneeded extra notation.
 - Dropped most of [the AdaBoost lecture](https://davidrosenberg.github.io/mlcourse/Archive/2017/Lectures/9b.adaboost.pdf), except to mention it as a special case of forward stagewise additive modeling with an exponential loss [(slides 24-29)](https://davidrosenberg.github.io/mlcourse/Lectures/11b.gradient-boosting.pdf#page=23).
 - Dropped the [geometric derivation of SVMs](https://davidrosenberg.github.io/mlcourse/Archive/2017/Labs/3-SVM-Slides.pdf) and all mention of hard-margin SVM.
 It was always a crowd-pleaser, but I don't think it's worth the time.
 Seemed most useful as a review of affine spaces, projections, and other basic linear algebra.
 - Replaced the [1-hour crash course in Lagrangian duality](https://davidrosenberg.github.io/mlcourse/Archive/2017/Lectures/4a.convex-optimization.pdf) with a [10-minute summary of Lagrangian duality](https://davidrosenberg.github.io/mlcourse/Lectures/04d.lagrangian-duality-in-ten-minutes.pdf), which I actually never presented and left as optional reading.